Skip to Main Content

 Overview & General Timeline

 Students applying to dental, medical (M.D. and D.O programs), optometry, physician assistant, and veterinary medicine programs go through the HPAC Interview Process detailed below.
-Students applying to programs outside of the health professions mentioned (e.g., nursing, PT, OT, etc.), please discuss with your HPAC advisor.
+Students applying to other health professional programs (e.g., nursing, PT, OT, etc.), please discuss with your HPAC advisor.

-Recent acceptance statistics of Skidmore students into programs and where they have attended after graduating college are on the HPAC website under Current Student Information.
+Recent acceptance statistics of Skidmore students into medical, dental, and veterinary programs and where they matriculated to after graduating college are on the HPAC website under Current Student Information.

 Useful Links: